 Article curated by Assistant Manager Conor McManus

-As one of the many sad consequences of Covid-19, the UK economy is expected to enter into a period of recession with an associated depreciation in asset values; as we have already seen for most stocks and shares.
+Given the current global economic climate, paired with the current UK political uncertainty, the UK economy is expected to enter a period of recession with an associated depreciation in asset values; as we have already seen for most stocks and shares.

 During these bleak times, it is important to consider tax reliefs and planning strategies that are available in these circumstances.